Isoserine

 Isoserine is a non-proteinogenic α-hydroxy-β-amino acid, and an isomer of serine.
-Non-proteinogenic amino acids do not form proteins, and are not part of the genetic code of any known organism.
+Non-proteinogenic amino acids are not part of the genetic code of any known organism.
 Isoserine has only been produced synthetically.
+Although it does not occur in natural proteins, such amino acids can be inserted into a protein through post-translational modification.

 The first documented synthesis of isoserine in a laboratory setting was by Miyazawa et al., who published their results in 1976.